junxit/us-congress-bills-115/bill.md

     - **(B)** any other entity that the Director of the Office of Science and Technology Policy determines is appropriate; and
   - **(3)** establish a process for withholding data from the database for national security, public safety, or other national strategic concerns in accordance with existing statutory authority and Executive order mandates with respect to handling and protection of such information.
 - **(c)** *Public comment*
-  - **(1)** *In general* Not later than 30 days after the date of enactment of the MOBILE NOW Act, the Director of the Office of Science and Technology Policy shall seek public comment to inform the establishment and operation of the database.
+  - **(1)** *In general* Not later than 30 days after the date of enactment of this Act, the Director of the Office of Science and Technology Policy shall seek public comment to inform the establishment and operation of the database.
   - **(2)** *Contents* In seeking public comment under paragraph (1), the Director shall include a request for recommendations on—
     - **(A)** criteria that make real property capable of supporting communications facility installations;
     - **(B)** types of information related to covered property that should be included in the database;